ronakwork1/FinancialCoach/README.md

 ## 🎥 Demo

-Watch our presentation demo to see the app in action: [Smart Financial Coach Demo](https://youtu.be/0vRUzcJof98)
+Watch my presentation demo to see the app in action: [Smart Financial Coach Demo](https://youtu.be/0vRUzcJof98)

 ## ✨ What This App Does